Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 15. The professional also stated that red maple is a poor food choice for cecropias.
 Nutritionally, it doesn't do the job.

 1. ALWAYS keep your insects from drying out.
 Seal them in a plastic container or freezer bag.
 Open periodically to freshen the air inside, but don't worry that the bugs will suffocate.
 Yes, they breathe, but they are not heavy breathers; there is sufficient air in a sealed enclosure.
-When the weather turns cold, refrigerate them for the winter.
+When the weather turns wintry, refrigerate (literally; don't put in freezer!) them for the winter.
 Do not just put in a garage.
-If you must have a specific date, then we suggest by November 1st.
+If you must have a specific date, then we suggest around November 1st.

-3. Remove your bugs from winter storage around 3.5 to 4 weeks before your peak wild flight.
+3. Remove your bugs from winter storage around 3.5 to 4 weeks before your peak wild flight (or when your trees start leafing).
 Never put bugs in direct sunlight.
 Protect them from excessive dryness due to running furnace or air conditioning.
 NEVER keep in garage.
 Provide them with ample space and something to climb up on so they can hang to expand and dry their wings.

 Bryan's Spring Emergence/Eclosure Set-up